 I got it everywhere, including some of it actually in my mouth.
 I am not an experienced crab cracker and although it was kinda fun to start with, it quickly got old the hungrier I became.
 I definitely need to practice more!

-Overall, I wasn’t a fan of the slimy bits of crab in the sauce but the sauce flavour was delicious and the chunks of crab that I managed to pry free from the shell were tender and buttery.
+Overall, I wasn’t a fan of the slimy bits of crab in the sauce but the sauce flavor was delicious and the chunks of crab that I managed to pry free from the shell were tender and buttery.

-Other favourite eating experiences included sitting by the river at Gardens by the Bay where we ate sticks of chicken and prawn satay that were cooked on an open grill and eating the best Xiao Long Bao I have ever had at Paradise Dynasty Restaurant in the airport.
+Other favorite eating experiences included sitting by the river at Gardens by the Bay where we ate sticks of chicken and prawn satay that were cooked on an open grill and eating the best Xiao Long Bao I have ever had at Paradise Dynasty Restaurant in the airport.

 A lot of my memories of our time in Singapore revolve around food.
 They are very good memories.